kawansoft/aceql-http-client-python/README.md

  The Stateful Mode is the default when creating a session.

- State Management isdescribed in detail in:
+ State Management is described in detail in:

 [AceQL HTTP Server Installation and Configuration Guide](http://www.aceql.com/rest/soft/1.0/aceql-http1.0-user-guide-server.pdf).